-George Clinical’s scientific expertise is derived from esteemed researchers with a track record in developing new treatment strategies for renal disease across diverse populations.
+George Clinical’s scientific expertise is derived from leading researchers with a track record in developing new strategies for the treatment and prevention of kidney disease across diverse populations.
 George Clinical leverages this expertise and prominence in the renal field to design effective studies and accelerate recruitment.
 George Clinical aims to make an impact with all its trials and as such generates strong clinical evidence for new therapies and devices.

 Some of George Clinical’s success in renal studies include: